-Certain foods from the nightshade family can contribute to your migraines.
-Popular Nightshades are:
+Certain foods from the nightshade family could be triggering your migraines

 - Sweet peppers